danielsteman/web-rs/articles/blog15.md

 ### Lineage

 The flow of data (lineage) is very straight forward and there is a clear separation of concerns where the data lake (Databricks) only reads from production systems.
 With this setup, Databricks can be swapped with a different data lake solution, such as [Snowflake](https://www.snowflake.com/en/).
-Being able to swap out technologies within your ecosystem makes you less dependent on a tool.
+Being able to swap out technologies within your ecosystem makes you flexible and less dependent on a tool that you might outgrow at some point.

+## Infrastructure as code

+Cloud resources can be managed in the portal of your cloud provider (the [ClickOps](https://aws.amazon.com/console/) approach).
+A much more scalable approach is to manage infrastructure is through [infrastructure as code (IaC)](https://www.redhat.com/en/topics/automation/what-is-infrastructure-as-code-iac).
+Within the IaC paradigm, there are several tools that you can use, both cloud provider specific, like [Cloud Formation](https://aws.amazon.com/cloudformation/) or [Azure Resource Manager](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/overview) or cloud agnostic, like [Terraform](https://www.terraform.io/).
+What I personally like about Terraform is that you can use it for several cloud providers, so your knowledge about Terraform is very transferrable to other stacks.
+Also, it's widely adopted by now so there is a big community that you can consult.